 - Professional development offerings continue.
 Please check email, Engage, the James Center events calendar, and the Virtual Professional Development Newsletter (available via email and Engage) for details.
 Please contact Dr. Alicia Muhammad (email@example.com, 828-262-8914) with any questions.

 - Appalachian Community of Education Scholars members will continue to receive communications via email.
 Please contact Justin Hites (firstname.lastname@example.org) or Lindsay Cotten (email@example.com) with any questions.

 If you have any other needs, questions, or concerns, please contact Justin Hites (firstname.lastname@example.org or 828-262-6095) and continue to visit our website for updates.

 About the James Center for Student Success and Advising

+The James Center, named after Steve and Judy James, is located on the first floor of the Reich College of Education and serves all teacher education majors at Appalachian.
 We invite you to explore our website and contact us if you have any questions or would like to get involved!

 The vision of the James Center for Student Success and Advising is to be a space in the Reich College of Education that espouses a commitment to the growth, development, and well-being of education practitioners at Appalachian State University so they can reimagine a sustained vision of a transformed education system, culture, and climate for the districts, schools, classrooms, and -- most importantly -- students they will serve throughout their professional lifetimes.